Yuvaakhil18/Garuda-infra-website/README.md

 ## 🎯 Purpose

-This website was developed to establish a professional online presence for Garuda Infra and provide clients with easy access to company information, services, and contact details.
+This website was developed to establish a professional online presence for Garuda Developers and provide clients with easy access to company information, services, and contact details.

 ## 📸 Screenshots